evandroreis-cordya/dots/README.md

 ## Available Installation Scripts

-The dotfiles includes a comprehensive set of installation scripts organized by category.
+The dots includes a comprehensive set of installation scripts organized by category.
 Each script group can be installed independently or as part of the complete setup.

 ### System Setup Scripts